chiragchadha1/hubspot-oauth-supabase-template/README.md

 ## 📖 Usage

+### Automatic Token Refresh

+**Tokens refresh automatically!** The `HubSpotClient` handles this for you:

+1. ✅ Before every API call, checks if token is expired
+2. ✅ If expired, automatically gets fresh token using refresh token
+3. ✅ Updates database with new tokens
+4. ✅ If API call returns 401, retries once with fresh token
+5. ✅ All happens transparently - you just make API calls!

+**No cron jobs or background tasks needed.** Refresh happens on-demand when tokens are used.

 ### From Your HubSpot Project

-Call the example API from your HubSpot serverless functions or UI extensions:
+Call the example API from your HubSpot serverless functions:

 ```javascript
 // In your HubSpot project's serverless function